owfm/owfm.me/posts/developer-experience.md

 1. AG-Grid

 - **SonarQube Integration**: I have overseen our team's integration with SonarQube for static code-checking and code-quality checks, incorporating it into our PR and CI/CD workflow.

+- **Confluent Cloud Migration**: I oversaw our team's migration from on-prem Kafka instances to using Confluent Cloud, including designing and implementing a strategy for versioning and compatibility checks in our CI/CD pipelines

 ## Stylus Education, London